API

 print(env.observation_space.high) #> array([4.8000002e+00, 3.4028235e+38, 4.1887903e-01, 3.4028235e+38], dtype=float32) print(env.observation_space.low) #> array([-4.8000002e+00, -3.4028235e+38, -4.1887903e-01, -3.4028235e+38], dtype=float32)

-: creates a n-shape binary space.
-Argument n can be a number or a list
+MultiBinary: creates a n-shape binary space.
+Argument n can be a number or a list of numbers.

 from gym.spaces import Box, Discrete, Dict, Tuple, MultiBinary, MultiDiscrete observation_space = Box(low=-1.0, high=2.0, shape=(3,), dtype=np.float32) print(observation_space.sample()) #> [ 1.6952509 -0.4399011 -0.7981693] observation_space = Discrete(4) print(observation_space.sample()) #> 1 observation_space = Discrete(5, start=-2) print(observation_space.sample()) #> -2 observation_space = Dict({"position": Discrete(2), "velocity": Discrete(3)}) print(observation_space.sample()) #> OrderedDict([('position', 0), ('velocity', 1)]) observation_space = Tuple((Discrete(2), Discrete(3))) print(observation_space.sample()) #> (1, 2) observation_space = MultiBinary(5) print(observation_space.sample()) #> [1 1 1 0 1] observation_space = MultiDiscrete([ 5, 2, 2 ]) print(observation_space.sample()) #> [3 0 0]